scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 gone a bit off so I threw it out and didn't end up having it for dinner since I like to make my batches in the morning so they last longer.

+### Day 121

+Ended up not making a batch of soylent because I had an appointment in the morning and then ate some regular food for lunch and went out for food with friends for dinner.
+New batch tomorrow though for sure.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/